 4. Rembrandt’s most famous painting is The Night Watch

 Rembrandt bought the house of the Amsterdam Rembrandt museum with the money he made from this most famous work: The Night Watch.
-The painting depicts a group of men who were part of the city guard of Amsterdam (‘schutterij’).
-This civic guard was like a town watch who protected the city in case of an attack, revolt or fire.
+The Night Watch depicts a group of men who were part of the city guard of Amsterdam (‘schutterij’).
+The civic guard was like a town watch who protected the city in case of an attack, revolt or fire.
 Its members were wealthy citizens.

 The Amsterdam civic guard